📃

 Pricing

 An additional hourly usage cost is applicable upon launching an Amazon EC2 instance with AMD SEV-SNP activation.
-This cost is 10 percent of the On-Demand hourly rate associated with the chosen instance category.
+This cost is 10 percent of the associated with the chosen instance category.

 This distinct AMD SEV-SNP usage fee is separate from the charges incurred for your Amazon EC2 instance usage.
 It's important to note that this fee remains unaffected by factors such as Reserved Instances, Savings Plans, and the utilization of different operating systems.